 HOW WELL ARE YOUR KIDNEYS WORKING?
-KNOW YOUR KIDNEY NUMBERS
+KNOW YOUR KIDNEY NUMBERS.

 CKD is measured as Stages 1 through 5.
-The Stages are determined by a calculation called eGFR, which measures how well your kidneys are doing their filtering job.
+The Stages are determined by eGFR, which measures how well your kidneys are doing their filtering job.

-Fortunately, your eGFR is easy for your doctor to track.
-It's included in most comprehensive blood tests done for routine physicals.
+Fortunately, your eGFR is a blood test that is included in most routine physicals.